 Step 5: Set Pricing for the Real Etsy + Printify Margin Stack

-Customer pays: $25.00 plus shipping.
-Let's say shipping is $4.99, so total order = $29.99.
+Customer pays: item price plus shipping.
+Let's use a $25 item and $4.99 shipping, so total order = $29.99.

-Etsy takes: Transaction fee (6.5% of item + shipping) = $1.95.
-Payment processing (3% + $0.25 in the US) = $1.15.
-Listing fee (already paid $0.20 at publish, amortized over expected sales of that listing).
-Offsite Ads fee (12% or 15% on the first $10K/year, only on orders attributed to Etsy's paid ads) = up to $3.75 on this order if attributed.
+Etsy takes: Transaction fee (6.5% of item + shipping).
+Payment processing (3% + $0.25 in the US).
+Listing fee (charged at publish, amortized over expected sales of that listing).
+Offsite Ads fee (12% or 15% depending on your annual revenue tier, only on orders attributed to Etsy's paid ads).
 VAT/sales tax — passthrough, Etsy collects and remits.

 What Syncs Automatically (and What Doesn't)